karel-brinda/rnftools/docs/index.rst

 MIShmash is a pipeline for simulation of Next-Generation Sequencing reads.
 It simulates reads using existing read simulators and combines the obtained reads into a single set.
 The pipeline is based on SnakeMake.
-All required software is installed when requested.
+All required software is installed automatically when requested.

 .. contents:: Table of Contents
    :depth: 2